 Sputter systems come in different sizes, depending on the industry application.
 The process happens in a vacuum chamber.
 Glass (e.g., architectural glass, solar cells, and so on) is the most common substrate for the film coating.

-Korvus Technology manufactures the HEX Series, a thin film deposition system providing support for several techniques, including sputtering methods.
+Korvus Technology manufactures the HEX Series, a sputtering system capable of several thin film deposition techniques.
 The sputter coating is one of the most common applications of this incredibly versatile and efficient system.

 What Is a Sputtering Target?